rprtr258/tea/README.md

 Note that the default port used will vary on your system and per run, so actually watch out what address the first `dlv` run tells you to connect to.

 ### Logging Stuff
 You can’t really log to stdout with Tea because your TUI is busy occupying that!
-You can, however, log to a file by including something like the following prior to starting your Tea program:
+You can, however, log to a file by including something like the following before starting your Tea program:

 ```go
 if len(os.Getenv("DEBUG")) > 0 {